 Sleep patterns change most dramatically for all mothers following the birth of their first babySleep and depression in postpartum women: A population-based study.
 Dorheim et al, 2009. -- much more so than following any later births.
 Research also indicates that mothers perceive their own sleep to be worse according to the number of night-time wakings, rather than the total time spent caring for their baby during the night.Maternal subjective sleep quality and nighttime infant care.
 Gress et al, 2010.

 Studies have shown that there is no difference in the total amount of sleep mothers get based on the type of milk babies are fed.Infant feeding methods and maternal sleep and day-time functioning.
 Montgomery-Downs et al, 2010; Sleep patterns and fatigue in new mothers and fathers.
 Gay et al, 2004.
 One recent study found that mothers who exclusively breastfeed have better quality sleep than mothers who combination feed (where baby receives both human and formula milk), and the sleep quality of exclusive breastfeeders did not differ from that of mothers who exclusively gave their babies formula milk.Sleep and depression in postpartum women: A population-based study.
 Dorheim et al, 2009.

 In addition, breastfeeding mothers who sleep near to their baby have been found to get more sleep and report more weeks of breastfeeding than women who breastfeed but do not sleep near to their baby.Reasons to bed-share: why parents sleep with their infants.
 Ball, 2002; Breastfeeding, bed-sharing and infant sleep.
 Ball, 2003.

-The ways in which parents organise their sleeping arrangments and night-time care plans for their baby, can affect their sleep, but simply giving babies formula at night to 'make them sleep' does not appear to make a difference.
+The ways in which parents organise their sleeping arrangements and night-time care plans for their baby can affect their sleep, but simply giving babies formula at night to 'make them sleep' does not appear to make a difference.

 Click here for more detailed information on this topic.